SteveKChiu/lua-intf/README.md

 High level API to access Lua object
 -----------------------------------

 `LuaRef` is designed to provide easy access to Lua object, and in most case you don't have to deal with Lua stack like the low level API.
-For example, the following code are equivalent:
+For example:

 	lua_State* L = ...;
     lua_getglobal(L, "module");